The apples are hand picked rain water washed and checked for rot or mould. Apples

 which are badly rotting are discarded.

-A traditional 200 year old hand driven oak screw press was our first.
-The pulp is
+Our first press was a traditional 200 year old hand driven oak screw press.
+The pulp

-first wrapped in fine Hessian like mesh cloths, like parcels, and eight of these
+is first wrapped in fine Hessian mesh cloths, like parcels, and eight of these

 are stacked on top of each other and used to make one pressing - called a cheese.

 The press is then tightened down to several tons pressure allowing the juice to extract

 The juice is strained and then placed into 56 gallon Scottish oak whisky barrels